A few frequently asked questions about Travel Insurance

 You should be aware that your provincial coverage may not pay for all health care costs you may incur while outside of the province, and the difference can be substantial.
 For example, B.C. pays $75 (CAD) a day for emergency in-patient hospital care, while the average cost in the U.S. often exceeds $1000 (US) a day, and can be as high as $10,000 (US) a day in intensive care.
 For this reason, you are strongly advised to purchase additional health insurance from a private insurer before you leave the province, whether you are going to another part of Canada or outside the country.
 You are advised to purchase additional coverage even if you plan to be away for only a day.

-- How do I get free coverage for my kids?
+How do I get free travel coverage for my kids?

 When you purchase Travel Medical insurance for one or two parents, each child 18 years of age or younger who is subsequently added to your travel policy will receive free emergency medical coverage for up to $10,000,000.